-Working for commission does have its obvious benefits where as it ensures that your hard work is rewarded, yet one of the main disadvantages of a commission payment is that it often puts a lot of pressure upon the employees, especially for those who, on a given month know that they will not get a proper salary because they have not made adequate sales.
+Working for commission does have its obvious benefits whereas it ensures that your hard work rewards, yet one of the main disadvantages of a commission payment is that it often puts a lot of pressure upon the employees, especially for those who, on give month know that they will not get a proper salary because they have not made adequate sales.

 It is obvious that no company can afford to hand out bonuses on a monthly basis.
 If a company bonus were to constantly hand out bonuses to the employees, then the organization would not be able to survive long as they would never be able to make investments in other important fields.

-Generally, most employees get a equal amount as a bonus.
-This is unless the bonuses have been distributed on the commission basis of how many years an individual has served in a company or on the basis of an individual’s pay for performance.
+Generally, most employees get an equal amount as a bonus.
+This is unless the bonuses have distributed on the commission basis of how many years an individual has served in a company or on the basis of an individual’s pay for performance.
 Very often to keep things fair and avoid a lot of chaos, companies prefer to maintain equality.

-As opposed to this, the percentage of the sales which an individual gets as sales commission cannot be solely decided upon by the management of the company.
+As opposed to this, the percentage of the sales which an individual gets as a sales commission cannot be solely decided upon by the management of the company.
 Both parties ought to sit down together and then come to a conclusion after a fair bit of negotiation.

-On the contrary a commission might be in addition to a person’s basic salary or it might not be so.
-It has to be decided from beforehand the kind of system that is going to exist.
-Unless all the terms are agreed upon by both parties, nothing can proceed.
+On the contrary, a commission might be in addition to a person’s basic salary or it might not be so.
+It decided from beforehand the kind of system that going to exist.
+Unless all the terms agreed upon by both parties, nothing can proceed.

-Getting a bonus is no ones right and it is to a large extent based on the discretion of the boss.
-Whereas for a commission there is no two ways about a person receiving it, once everyone has been decided as well as agreed upon by all concerned parties.
+Getting a bonus is no one right and it is to a large extent based on the discretion of the boss.
+Whereas for a commission there are no two ways about a person receiving it, once everyone decides as well as agreed upon by all concerned parties.

 Difference Between Bonus and Split Share: